For thirty years, now, Republicans have been

 What the Republican Plutocracy has really been

-“…starve the beast down to the size where we can drown it in the bathtub.”
+doing is to “…starve the beast down to the size where we can drown it in the bathtub.”
 That’s why Republicans increased the budget while decreasing revenue – not a good strategy for dealing with deficits, but a great way to create excuses for selectively shrinking key government programs.

 In Wisconsin, for example, Walker gave away $140 billion in tax breaks to industry cronies just weeks before declaring the compelling need cut government workers’ salaries and eliminate their right to